 This is very different to how a residential property is valued.
 Because a lot of a residential property’s value is tied up in its potential for capital growth, and because owner occupiers are often as interested in buying a residential property as residential investors, much less attention is paid to the lease and tenant when determining the value of a residential property.

 What is the difference between a commercial and residential property mortgage?

 To buy a commercial property, you’ll need to apply for a business loan, rather than a standard home loan, and you’ll likely need to provide a business plan and profit forecasts to secure one.

+There are some other differences between commercial and residential loans.
 You’ll need to save a larger deposit for commercial properties, too – typically a minimum of 30% of the property’s lender-assessed value – and pay higher interest rates and administrative fees on these loans, as the banks generally consider them higher risk.